-The Ernest “Rip” Patton North Nashville Transit Center
+Dr. Ernest Rip Patton, Jr. North Nashville Transit Center

-The Ernest “Rip” Patton North Nashville Transit Center is a new WeGo development at 26th Avenue and Clarksville Highway.
+The Dr. Ernest Rip Patton, Jr. North Nashville Transit Center is a new WeGo development at 26th Avenue and Clarksville Highway.
 It will have an air-conditioned waiting room, restrooms, Wi-Fi, and multiple bus bays to connect several routes across town.
-It is part of an overall effort to increase access to public transit across Nashville while reducing the necessity of transferring Downtown to WeGo Central.
-A groundbreaking is expected in Fall 2022.
+It is part of an overall effort to increase access to public transit across Nashville while reducing the necessity of transferring Downtown at WeGo Central.
+A groundbreaking took place on November 10, 2022, and the opening is scheduled for Spring 2024.

 Current routes that will be connected: